Arthaey/todo.vim/README.md

 - **underscore:** complete task; black text
 - **plus:** increment all "DUE week+N" text to be N-1, and mark any that were "DUE <day-of-the-week>" as "OVERDUE"
+- **exclamation:** display due dates that are a day of the week that is past today, ie overdue (3-letter weekday abbreviations only)

 So basically, type "!" at the start of each day, and "+" at the start of each week, to update the due dates appropriately.
 Then use Shift-<N> to mark a task